 Citizens in India have been banned from leaving their homes as the country enters a three-week country-wide lockdown.

 As well, Prime Minister Kyriakos Mitsotakis of Greece announced on Sunday, March 22, that the country would enter a nation-wide lockdown, with the government banning all unnecessary transit or movement of people throughout the country.

-Prime Minister of Canada Justin Trudeau announced on Monday afternoon that Canada would be taking more aggressive measures to prevent the spread of coronavirus.
+Prime Minister of Canada Justin Trudeau announced on March 16 that Canada would be taking more aggressive measures to prevent the spread of coronavirus.

-As such, the country is closing its borders to all non-Canadian or non-permanent residents.
+As such, the country has closed its borders to all non-Canadian or non-permanent residents.
 For those already in Canada, the government has issued an Official Global Travel Advisory urging all Canadians to avoid non-essential travel outside the country until further notice.

 Beginning Wednesday, March 18, all foreign nationals will not be permitted to board flights to Canada.
 However, there are exceptions for immediate family members of Canadian citizens, airline employees, travellers who have layovers in Canada, and diplomats.